PLN-team/pyPLNmodels/docs/source/index.rst

 Here is the :ref:`documentation-label`.

-A notebook to get started with pyPLNmodels is available `HERE
+`A notebook to get started with pyPLNmodels is available here
 <https://github.com/PLN-team/pyPLNmodels/blob/main/Getting_started.ipynb>`__.
 Otherwise, the next section is an overview of the package.